Parasitic worms of the digestive tract

 Clinical features and diagnosis

-The presence of thick brown threads of mucus in the droppings can be an indication for the presence of intestinal worms.
-When reaching a peak number, they cause pain and the mass of live and dead adult worms may lead to cecal impaction, accompanied by stasis, severe pain and gas formation.
-This is independent from the type of worm (pinworm or tapeworm) in rabbits.
+The presence of threads of brown mucus in the droppings may indicate the presence of intestinal worms.
+When reaching a peak number, they can cause pain, and the mass of live and dead adult worms may lead to cecal impaction, accompanied by stasis, severe pain, and gas formation.
+This is not related to the type of worm present in rabbits, whether it is a pinworm or a tapeworm.

 www.powhatananimalhospital.com/disease/roundworminfect.jpg